rpietro/nof1_arXiv/nof1_arxiv.md

-## Reporting guidelines for where N-of-1 can be used
+## Reporting guidelines as the basis for a semantic representation

 The primary reporting guidelines for N-of-1 is the CONSORT extension for n-of-1 [(CENT)](http://www.biomedcentral.com/1472-6882/12/S1/P410/).
 Since CENT has not yet been published, below is an incomplete list with some of the internal standards for oru research group: